safesploitOrg/doogle/README-refactored.md

 - `3`: database/configuration failure

 CLI crawling still blocks private/reserved networks by default and still uses the same crawler limits as the web UI.
+CLI crawl jobs are recorded with `requested_by_user_id = NULL` because they are not tied to a browser session.

 ## Crawler Safety Settings